pranav3850/Portfolio/README.md

-# Shubham Patel - Portfolio
+# Pranav Goswami - Portfolio

-Welcome to the portfolio of Shubham Patel, a professional web developer who specialises in Angular, HTML5, HTML, JavaScript, Node.js, CSS, GitHub, and Hostinger.
-Explore a handpicked collection of my finest web development work, including Angular websites, mobile apps, websites, and portfolios.
-Contact me to discuss prospective collaborations or projects and to bring your concepts to reality.
+Welcome to portfolio of Pranav Goswami a experienced Full Stack Developer with 4 years of expertise in designing, developing, and deploying robust web and mobile applications.
+Proficient in Angular, Node.js, ASP.NET, Ionic, MySQL, Oracle and AWS, Hostinger.
+Skilled in leading teams, collaborating on complex projects, and delivering high-quality solutions.
+Demonstrated success in web hosting, server management, and implementing scalable, user-friendly systems.
+Adept at managing end to-end development processes, ensuring timely delivery, and driving innovation to meet client objectives.

 ## Technologies and Skills